 - Freezing: Over a varying time range of six weeks to nine months, the shoulder joint stiffens.

 - Frozen: The shoulder remains in a frozen state for four to six months.

 - Thawing: Joint movement gradually returns over a period of six months to two years.

 Because of this lengthy healing time, many workers cannot go back to their old jobs.
 And, in very serious cases, the shoulder never fully recovers.

 Frozen shoulder tends to affect adults over forty, especially women.
 Injuries or procedures where individuals have reduced mobility for extended time periods can also lead to this condition.
 And, with the joints of an aging workforce wearing away, older workers are also at risk.

 What is the Treatment?

 The main course of treatment involves physical therapy.
 To reduce pain, numbing medications are sometimes injected into the shoulder joint.
 In difficult cases, surgery may be carried out to loosen the joint capsule.

 Insurance companies often deny benefits by maintaining that a shoulder injury occurred outside of work, or that arthritis or a preexisting condition is the cause.
-If you have been denied compensation for your workplace shoulder injury, please talk to us.
+If you have been denied compensation for your workplace shoulder injury, please contact the workers’ compensation lawyers at Harris and Graves.
 We can help you to collect the benefits you deserve.